F5EMEA/oltra/use-cases/two-tier-designs/layer-4/README.md

 More information on how to configure those arguments can be found on the link https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/

-**TransportServer** and **Service Type LB** are recommended methods to publish either TCP or UDP applications, since both provide Layer 4 Load Balancing adn IPAM funcitonality.
+**TransportServer** and **Service Type LB** are recommended methods to publish either TCP or UDP applications, since both provide Layer 4 Load Balancing and provide IPAM functionality.

 > **Why select ServiceType LB?**
-> - Easier Deployment.
-No need for additional resource (TS CRD).
+> - Easier deployment since it doesn;t require additional resources (TS CRD).
+> - Makes the code portable to cloud environments that support ServiceType LB

-> **Why select TransportServer (TS) or IngressLink instead of Type LB??**
+> **Why select TransportServer (TS) or IngressLink instead?**
 > - If you want to use a static IP address on the BIGIP
-> - If, for RBAC purposes, you need to have a separate resource (TS CRD) that will control the publishing of a service.
+> - If, for RBAC purposes, you need to control the publishing of a service, then having a separate resource such as TransportServer or IngressLink can help you apply different clusterroles to them and therefore control who has access to the resource.

 ## Demo